Naveenpv67/SpringBoot-SampleProject/README.md

 /**
- * Represents a request for the Permanent Blocking of a Debit Card.
- * This model class contains information related to the request for permanently blocking a debit card.
+ * POJO class representing a request or response for DCMS (Debit Card Management System) services.
+ * This class serves as a generic structure for interacting with various DCMS services.
+ * It may contain common fields required for service requests or responses within the DCMS ecosystem.
  *
- * @author N20076 (Naveen)
+ * @author N28876 (Naveen)
  * @version 1.0.0
- * @since 04/18/2823
+ * @since 16/10/2023
  */
 @Getter
 @Setter
-public class ScvReg {
+public class SryRea {
     /**
      * Information related to reissuing a Debit Card.
      */